dixie-chick/School_District_Analysis/README.md

 School performance based on the school size
 School performance based on the type of school
 Before we can begin these tasks, we need to import the datasets into Jupyter Notebook using Python.

+Determine data types:
+Based on the output, we determined that all of the columns we need to use for calculations are integers.
+Therefore, we won't need to change the data types for these columns.
+However, there may be instances in which it's necessary to change the data type.
+Some CSV and text files, for example, may contain numbers as strings (or objects) rather than integers.
+These numbers would need to be converted to integers or floats.